J-danger/balanceHistory/README.md

-## Solana wallet token balance checker, at a specified block
+## Solana wallet token balance at a specified block
+#Import your CSV from solscan.io

 Deployed: https://j-danger.github.io/balanceHistory/